mgenware/qing-dialog-component/README.md

 CSS variables:

-- `--max-width`: maximum width of the dialog.
+- `--max-width`: maximum width of the dialog, defaults to `100%` on small screens, `80%` on large screens.
+- `--dialog-padding`: padding of the dialog.
+- `--dialog-header-padding`, `--dialog-content-padding`, `--dialog-footer-padding` padding of different parts of the dialog.

 ### Build instructions